-Whitey Herzog played in 8 MLB seasons for the Senators, A's, Orioles & Tigers
+Whitey Herzog played for four teams in eight MLB seasons

 Whitey Herzog was a 24-year old when he made his big league debut in 1956.
 The following year he appeared in the 1957 Topps set.
 Shown here is his rookie card autographed by the White Rat.
 Overall Herzog played eight seasons from 1956-1963 suiting up for the Senators, Athletics, Orioles, and Tigers.